 On a Friday or Sunday, there’s no harm in treating yourself after a successful week.
 Eliminating dairy?
 Try a dairy-free chocolate bar or hot chocolate drink that is substituted with soya instead of milk.
 Cutting out wheat and gluten?
 Baking your favourite cakes with gluten-free flour is also another way to congratulate yourself on eating healthily throughout the week.

-At the end of the day, food is fuel – try not to be harsh on your body.
+Food is fuel so try not to be harsh on your body.
 Seeing through your New Year’s resolutions doesn’t have to be difficult.
 If you’ve introduced some new foods recently that your stomach is less excited about, or you have no direction on how to start your elimination diet, there’s an easy way to confirm what your body is trying to tell you.

-Struggling to commit to your New Year’s Resolutions?
-Read our guide on 12 small changes to make in 2018 to improve your health.
+We’re also here if you’re going to struggle putting your New Year’s resolutions into action.
+Read our guide on 12 small changes to make in 2019 to improve your health.
 Setting New Year’s resolutions isn’t too late, either!
 Good luck from all of us at YorkTest.
-Here’s to 2018 – a healthier, happier you.
+Here’s to this year– a healthier, happier you.